 In the dynamic world of Interactive Flat Panel Display, the choice of anti-glare (AG) glass plays a crucial role in the user experience.
 As a leading manufacturer, we know how important it is to provide our professional customers with in-depth knowledge so that they can make informed decisions.
 In this article, we explore the intricacies of AG glass, specifically comparing etched and spray-coated options, to help our valued customers select the optimal solution for their needs.

-Why we need to use AG glass on Interactive Flat Panel Display, especially in Education and Collaboration ?
+Why we need to use AG glass on Interactive Flat Panel Display?

 IFPD is becoming increasingly popular in classrooms.
 Many classrooms have done away with electronic whiteboards and installed IFPD.
 This brings a lot of fun to teaching, but also some problems.
 For example, before IFPD were replaced, schools generally used IWB ( Interactive WhiteBoard )as an interactive teaching tool.
 The IWB projected images onto the enamel board of the IWB via a projector, and the images were diffusely reflected and eventually seen by the students’ eyes.
 Since the IFPD is made of glass, it is impossible for many students to see the screen clearly due to the reflection of other light in the classroom (classroom lighting, outdoor sunlight), and the highly reflected light can also affect students’ vision.
 For this reason, the use of anti-glare glass on classroom equipment is a necessity.